material-components/material-components-android/docs/theming/Motion.md

 **?attr/motionEasingEmphasizedAccelerateInterpolator** | `cubic-bezier: 0.3, 0, 0.8, 0.15` | Easing used for common, M3-styled animations that exit the screen.
 **?attr/motionEasingLinearInterpolator** | `cubic-bezier: 0, 0, 1, 1` | Easing for simple, non-stylized motion.

-To customize an easing value, override any of the attributes in your app’s theme to your own interpolator resource.
+By default, these attribute values are set to interpolators that feel cohesive when used together in an app.
+However, they can be overridden (or "themed") to reflect your app's unique style by setting their values to your own interpolator resource from your app's theme.

 ```xml
 <style name="Theme.MyTheme" parent="Theme.Material3.DayNight.NoActionBar">